rpreissler/ibm-course-javascript/restaurantMenu/README.md

 - The for loop iterates through the dessertMenu array, starting from index 0 and continuing until reaching the length of the array.
 For each iteration, an HTML string is created using the current item in the dessertMenu array, including the item's content and its index (i + 1).

 - The generated HTML content, composed of individual paragraphs `<p>` containing dessert menu items with their respective indices, is assigned to the inner HTML of the HTML element identified by the ID dessertMenuItems which will insert the dessert menu items into the specific element within the webpage.

+---

+# Summary

+1. HTML structure: Defines an HTML structure for a restaurant menu, categorizing items into Breakfast, Main Course, and Dessert sections using appropriate `<h2>` headings and `<div>` elements with unique IDs for content display.

+2. JavaScript dynamic content: Utilizes JavaScript to dynamically populate menu items within their respective sections.

+- Breakfast menu: Uses the map method to generate HTML strings for breakfast items and inserts them into the designated `<div>` element.
+- Main course menu: Utilizes forEach to construct HTML strings for main course items, updating the related `<div>` with the generated content.
+- Dessert menu: Utilizes a for loop to create HTML strings for dessert items and inserts them into the designated `<div>` element for dessert items.

+3. Data handling: Stores menu item data in separate JavaScript arrays (breakfastMenu, mainCourseMenu, dessertMenu) to facilitate dynamic content creation without hardcoding within the HTML structure.

+4. Dynamic rendering: Illustrates how JavaScript interacts with HTML, dynamically generating and updating content within the webpage, demonstrating different iteration methods to present menu items under specific categories.